Xtrah/IT2810-P2/README.md

 ## ⚗️ Code quality and use of Git

 We made use of the formatting tools [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) to ensure a common coding style and good code quality.
-These were enforced with a pre-commit hook using [Husky](https://typicode.github.io/husky/) and a CI-pipeline on pull request and after merge.
+These were enforced with a [pre-commit hook](https://typicode.github.io/husky/) and a CI-pipeline on pull request and after merge.
 We also ran the test script in the pipeline to make sure functionality was as expected.
 We strived to extract logical groupings into their own components, and adding the components in their own folder `src/components`.
 Some functions were extracted into a `src/util` folder for reuse or to avoid cumbersome files.
 We strived to make variable- and function names descriptive, and also added comments for clarity.

 We had a early meeting planning each project requirement decomposed them into functional user stories or technical user stories.
 In development we strived following [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), describing commit messages in a common way and linking them to issues.